19hours/sg-statutes/Acts/Land Titles (Strata) Act.md

 (4) Upon registration of the strata title application for the development and the issue of subsidiary strata certificates of title for the flats in the development, the estate and interest of the registered proprietor in the land shall vest in the subsidiary proprietors.

-[21/99]
+[21/99; 37/2004]

 ### Issue of subsidiary strata certificates of title for flats with subsisting leases registered under Land Titles Act

-126\.—(1) Where there are subsisting leases of flats registered under the Land Titles Act (Cap.
-157), the registered proprietors of the flats who altogether own not less than 25% of the total number of flats comprised in the development together with the registered proprietor of the land on which the said development is erected may lodge with the Registrar a transfer of the estate and interest of the registered proprietor of the land to all the registered proprietors of the flats as tenants-in-common in the shares according to the ratio of one share to each flat together with a strata title application in the approved form.
+126\.—(1) Where there are subsisting leases of flats registered under the Land Titles Act, the registered proprietors of the flats who altogether own not less than 25% of the total number of flats comprised in the development together with the registered proprietor of the land on which the said development is erected may lodge with the Registrar a transfer of the estate and interest of the registered proprietor of the land to all the registered proprietors of the flats as tenants-in-common in the shares according to the ratio of one share to each flat together with a strata title application in the approved form.

-[16/87]
+[16/87; 37/2004; 42/2005]

-(2) Where the flats in the development are of different sizes, the shares in the land to be allotted to the registered proprietor of each flat shall have the values determined by the Registrar based on the methods used by the Commissioner for the allocation of share values under the Building Maintenance and Strata Management Act 2004.
+(2) Where the flats in the development are of different sizes, the shares in the land to be allotted to the registered proprietor of each flat shall have the values determined by the Registrar based on the methods used by the Commissioner for the allocation of share values under the Building Maintenance and Strata Management Act (Cap.
+30).

+[37/2004; 47/2004; 42/2005]

 (3) A strata title application submitted under subsection (1) shall not be registered unless the strata title plan has been lodged with and approved by the Chief Surveyor under the Boundaries and Survey Maps Act (Cap.
 25).

-[37/2004 wef 31/03/2005]
+[37/2004]

 (4) The Registrar may, upon being satisfied that the transfer and the strata title application are in order —